dmcwee/my-azure/README.md

 *Added: 8/13/19*

 **Get-MyAzureVMImageSkus**

 Displays a list of the VM SKUs available in the specified region(eastus is the default region) for the specified VM Publisher (MicrosoftWindowsServer is the default Image Publisher).
 *Added: 8/13/19*

 **Find-MyAzureVMImages**

 Display a list of VM SKUs available from in the specified region(eastus is the default region) for any VM Publisher who matches the provided filter.

 **New-MyAzureDeployment**

 Create or use an Azure Resource Group and begin a new Azure ARM Template Deployment *Added: 7/7/21*

 **New-MyDSCPackage**

 Simple way to create a new DSC Package that includes 3rd party DSC modules like xActiveDirectory *Added: 7/7/21*

+**New-MyP2SCertificate**

+Creates a Root and Child certificate to support deployments that utilize Azure Point-to-Site Gateways *Added: 8/29/2023*